savchenko/debian/roles/etesync/README.md

   - { comment: 'Allow http', rule: 'allow', service: 'Nginx HTTP' }
   - { comment: 'Allow https', rule: 'allow', service: 'Nginx HTTPS' }
   ```
+- It is strongly advised to keep `esc_port` set to 80.
+This will allow `certbot` to setup automatic redirect from HTTP to HTTPs.

 ## Dependencies
 Tested on machine that is already provisioned with the [base role](https://github.com/savchenko/debian/blob/bullseye/roles/base/README.md).